Climate Impacts on Human Health

 - The geographic range of ticks that carry Lyme disease is limited by temperature.
 As air temperatures rise, ticks are likely to become active earlier in the season, and their range is likely to continue to expand northward.
 Typical symptoms of Lyme disease include fever, headache, fatigue, and a characteristic skin rash.

-- Mosquitos thrive in certain climate conditions and can spread diseases like West Nile virus.
+- Mosquitoes thrive in certain climate conditions and can spread diseases like West Nile virus.
 Extreme temperatures—too cold, hot, wet, or dry—influence the location and number of mosquitoes that transmit West Nile virus.
 More than three million people were estimated to be infected with West Nile virus in the United States from 1999 to 2010.

 The spread of climate-sensitive diseases will depend on both climate and non-climate factors such as land use, socioeconomic and cultural conditions, pest control, access to health care, and human responses to disease risk.
 The United States has public health infrastructure and programs to monitor, manage, and prevent the spread of many diseases.
 The risks for climate-sensitive diseases can be much higher in poorer countries that have less capacity to prevent and treat illness.